The Best Chocolate Chip Cookie Recipe

 In simple terms, more brown sugar keeps cookies soft, while more white sugar makes them crisp.

-Ingredients for Homemade Chocolate Chip Cookies
+Everything You Need for Classic Homemade Chocolate Chip Cookies

 These simple pantry ingredients are carefully balanced to create soft centers, crisp edges, and rich chocolate flavor.
 Each one plays a specific role in texture, structure, and overall taste.